D&I in healthtech: Ways to be a good ally

 - [email protected]

-Leontina joined techUK in March 2020, where she is supporting the organisation’s Health and Social Care programme.
-At the moment, she is completing an MSc in Health Policy at Imperial College London.
+Leontina joined techUK in March 2020, where she is now heading up the organisation’s Health and Social Care programme.
+At the moment, she is also completing an MSc in Health Policy at Imperial College London.

 A former journalist, Leontina previously worked for the Healthcare Information and Management Systems Society (HIMSS) as an associate editor for its International and Media divisions.
 There, she covered the EMEA region for Healthcare IT News, MobiHealthNews and HIMSS TV, with a focus on policy and innovation, and contributed to the Women in Health IT newsletter and HIMSS Insights eBook.